DaisyEverard/rockPaperScissors-JSonly/README.md

 - while `break;` was included after cases in each nested swich statement, it also needed to be included after each of the first-level swich statement's cases.

-## Improvements/Unsolved Issues

-The playAgain section at the end of the computer cases repeats 3 times.
+3. The playAgain section at the end of the computer cases repeated 3 times.
 Trying to make this a function in first call results in error message:
 - Jump target cannot cross function boundary applied to `break;` lines.
 Defining `playAgain` before `rockPaperScissors` function would result in `rockPaperScissors` not being defined yet.
 Defining `playAgain` after `rockPaperScissors` would mean it couldn't be called within `rockPaperScissors`.

+The function was defined with a simple if statement, and `break` was used seperately to the function.

+4. The default at end of player choices also repeated 3 times.
+default:
+            alert("Invalid input");
+            break;
+Invalid input was instead determined after line 4 with an if statement in improve efficiency by only checking value once.
+To stop this causing unwanted looping inside the code, a new function `userSymbolFunction` was defined to be able to call itself.

+5. Code not stopping after cancel clicked on 'Play again?' prompt. the playAgain if statement needed to have an else clause even if it's blank.

 ## License